floriankorstanje/DiscordBot/README.md

 The bot is made in Intellij Idea so have fun trying to get everything set up.

 My code is spaghetti :)

+This is the direct path to all the .java files: https://github.com/floriankorstanje/DiscordBot/tree/master/DiscordBot/src/com/florn